Hybrid Events Simplified: A Step-by-Step Guide

 Finally, the big event arrives, and you want it to run as smoothly and successfully as possible.
 In order to make this happen, make sure you:

-• Send out a short training video before your hybrid fundraiser to help the participants get familiar with the platform before the big day.
+- Send out a short training video before your hybrid fundraiser to help the participants get familiar with the platform before the big day.

-• Don’t forget to have staff or volunteers at hand to help with any on-site or virtual questions.
-This will help your supporters feel at ease and allow them to focus on the main fundraising event instead of worrying about technical difficulties, safety concerns and in person logistics.
+- Don’t forget to have staff or volunteers at hand to help with any on-site or virtual questions.
+This will help your supporters feel at ease and allow them to focus on the main fundraising event instead of worrying about technical difficulties, safety concerns, and in-person logistics.

-• If you are using tickets as part of your hybrid fundraiser, be sure to stop selling them once your event has started.
-Post on your fundraising website and social media a clear cut off date and time to buy tickets.
+- If you are using tickets as part of your hybrid fundraiser, be sure to stop selling them once your event has started.
+Post on your fundraising website and social media a clear cut-off date and time to buy tickets.

-• Keep updating your donors on the progress and timeline of your hybrid fundraiser during the event.
-Remind them about mobile donations, auction and raffle items and how close they are to completing their goals.
+- Keep updating your donors on the progress and timeline of your hybrid fundraiser during the event.
+Remind them about mobile donations, auction and raffle items, and how close they are to completing their goals.

 STEP 7: Be Sure to Have a Contingency Plan

-• Make sure to sell hybrid event tickets to include both the in-person and virtual components.
-This way no one will be left out – If the in-person event is postponed or canceled, your donors can attend the virtual activity.
+- Make sure to sell hybrid event tickets to include both the in-person and virtual components.
+This way, no one will be left out.
+If the in-person event is postponed or canceled, your donors can attend the virtual activity.

-• If part of your hybrid fundraiser includes renting a venue, speakers, or special equipment, be sure to look for flexible cancellation and refund policies.
+- If part of your hybrid fundraiser includes renting a venue, speakers, or special equipment, be sure to look for flexible cancellation and refund policies.

 STEP 8: Complete Your Hybrid Fundraiser

 A great way to continue engagement with your donors after the hybrid fundraiser is by offering a closing ceremony with awards and certificates.
 Giving your supporters something memorable offers a personal touch and may encourage them to participate in future fundraisers.
 Why not give away some prizes or customized merchandise to the top fundraisers?
-Ensure every participant is included by thanking them and sending certificates recognizing their participation and achievements.
+Ensure that every participant is included by thanking them and sending certificates that recognize their participation and achievements.

 STEP 9: Thank Your Donors And Secure Future Engagements